-Vegetable nutrients deficiency symptoms can be confusing.
-Many plants share the same or very similar symptoms.
-When vegetables lack essential nutrients they look unhealthy and may even die.
-The symptoms of a nutrient deficiency range from yellowing and poor growth to flower and fruit failure.
-It is therefore important to the vegetable nutrients deficiency symptoms.
+Identifying signs of nutrient deficiency in vegetables can be confusing, as many plants exhibit similar symptoms.
+When vegetables lack essential nutrients, they appear unhealthy and may even die.
+Symptoms range from yellowing and poor growth to flower and fruit failure, making it crucial to recognize and address these deficiencies.

-These vegetables like other plant obtain their nutrients from the soil medium and availability of them can be determined by a soil test.
-The soil test will guide you to correct the deficiency.
+Vegetables, like other plants, obtain their nutrients from the soil, and their availability can be determined through a soil test.
+This test will guide you in correcting any deficiencies.

 Read also: Essential Plant Nutrients Deficiency and Toxicity Symptoms

-Now, let us look us the vegetable nutrients deficiency symptoms, nutrient source and their toxicity symptoms.
+Now, let us look at the vegetable nutrient deficiency symptoms, nutrient source and toxicity symptoms.

 1. Nitrogen (N)